Wednesday, September 25, 2013

 Ey hai Election Time.. again..

-Folks! its "The Election time" in India, but I would like to extend the phrase a bit "The Election time Again"..You may think why this word "Again" is made so significant.
-In reality its because the number of times we have this "Election" taking place in our country.
-Regional Election, Panchayat board Election and National Election to name a few.
-The schools, colleges and Offices are also not spared as they have their own internal elections.
-I would often think: For God sake!
-How many elections we have!..
+Folks!
+It's "Election time" in India.
+But, I would like to extend the phrase to "The Election Time Again."
+You may wonder why "Again" is so important.
+In reality, it's because of the number of times we have this "Election" taking place in our country.
+Regional Election, Panchayat board Election, and National Election to name a few.
+Schools, colleges, and offices are also not spared.
+They have their own elections.
+I would often think: For God's sake!
+How many elections do we have!..

-Well, here are the facts about our National Elections..
+Well, here are the facts about our national elections.

-The quest for the National leader has started.
-But, the strange thing in human history is that, the emergence of leadership happens only when we are in crisis situation.
-This has always happened, sometimes this fact seems strange.
-Martin Luther king Jr. from the crisis of discrimination, Nehru and Gandhi from Indian Independence, Hitler from destroyed Germany, United states turning to Obama to help them out of recession to name a few.
+The quest for the national leader has begun.
+But, human history is peculiar.
+Leadership emerges only when we are in a crisis.
+This has always happened, and sometimes this fact seems strange.
+Martin Luther King Jr. faced the crisis of discrimination.
+Nehru and Gandhi fought for Indian independence.
+Hitler led Germany out of World War I's destruction.
+The US turned to Obama to help them out of recession.
 This crisis has not hit India till now, so will that mean we have to wait for the leader till the crisis strikes us?
-Or can we make history in bring out the leader without a crisis? ..... ??
+Or can we make history by bringing out the leader without a crisis? ..... ??